Steven Nzonzi: Roma

 On 14 August 2018, Nzonzi signed for Serie A club Roma for an initial fee of €26.65 million, plus performance-related clauses that could be worth an additional €4 million.
 He signed a four-year contract.
 He made his debut 13 days later in a 3–3 home draw with Atalanta, as a half-time substitute for Bryan Cristante with the team 3–1 down.
 ESPN FC's analysis named him as man of the match for "adding weight and muscle" to Roma's midfield.
-On 6 October, he scored his first goal for the Giallorossi, a header in a 2–0 victory at Empoli.
+On 6 October, he scored his only goal for the Giallorossi, a header in a 2–0 victory at Empoli.
+Nzonzi made 39 appearances for Roma in 2018–19 as Roma finished sixth in Serie A. At the end of the season it was reported that Roma were actively trying to sell Nzonzi in order to balance their books.

-Galatasaray (loan)

-On 16 August 2019, Nzonzi was loaned to Turkish side Galatasaray for the 2019–20 season.

-Rennes (loan)

-On 31 January 2020, Nzonzi was loaned to Rennes.

-Al-Rayyan

-On 29 September 2021, Qatari club Al-Rayyan confirmed signing of Nzonzi on a two-year contract.
+On 16 August 2019, Nzonzi joined Turkish side Galatasaray on loan for the 2019–20 season.
+He played 15 times for Galatasaray before he was suspended from the team for 'undisciplined behaviour'.
+He returned to Roma in January 2020 and was loaned to Ligue 1 side Rennes until the end of the 2019–20 season.
+After Rennes qualified for the UEFA Champions League, Nzonzi's loan was automatically extended for 2020–21 season.
+At the end of the season Rennes turned down the chance to sign Nzonzi on a permanent contract.

+Later career

+On 29 September 2021 Nzonzi left Roma and signed for Qatar Stars League club Al-Rayyan on a two-year contract.
+After two years in Qatar he signed a one-year contract with Turkish Süper Lig club Konyaspor in August 2023.
+He made 36 appearances for Konyaspor in 2023–24, helping them to narrowly avoid relegation.
+For the 2024–25 season, Nzonzi played for Iranian side Sepahan in the Persian Gulf Pro League.

+On 8 August 2025, Nzonzi returned to Championship club Stoke City on a one-year deal.